pkarsy/NonVolatile/README.md

 # eepromVar
 Arduino persistent numeric variables.
-They can be used just like normal variables, but their value is stored in EEPROM
+They can be used just like normal variables, but underneath all changes are saved to EEPROM

 In global section:
 ```C++